|

 Damage to land occurs when visitors trample vegetation or communities of organisms beyond recovery.
 The resulting barren areas develop into undesirable trails, campsites, and soil erosion.

--In high use areas, campers should concentrate their activities where vegetation is already absent by using existing trails and selecting designated or existing campsites.
+- In high use areas, campers should concentrate their activities where vegetation is already absent by using existing trails and selecting designated or existing campsites.

--In more remote, less traveled areas, campers should generally spread out.
+- In more remote, less traveled areas, campers should generally spread out.
 When hiking, take different paths to avoid creating new trails that cause erosion.
 When camping, disperse tents and cooking activities.
-Move camp daily to avoid creating permanent looking campsites. -Always choose the most durable surfaces available such as rock, duff, dry grasses, or snow.
+Move camp daily to avoid creating permanent looking campsites.
+Always choose the most durable surfaces available such as rock, duff, dry grasses, or snow.

 These guidelines apply to most alpine settings and may be different for other ecosystems.